stevehoover/conversion-to-TLV/README.md

 ## Setup

 In a Ubuntu or MacOS system, clone, `cd` into repo, and run `./init`, which will install tools in your system using `sudo`.
-(TODO: This process needs updates for newer `venv` requirements.)
+This will set up Python venv in `<repo>/.venv` and instruct you about its use.

 ## Goal